 Are you interested in manscaping?
 Do you enjoy cutting your friend’s hair?
 If you have the knack with the clippers and an eye for precision, becoming a barber may be the right career for you.
 In one year, you can start earning as a barber and start enjoying your career.
-During your time at barbering college you will learn the skills to manage client appointments and gain the knowledge needed for a real career in barbering.
+During your time at barbering school you will learn the skills to manage client appointments and gain the knowledge needed for a real career in barbering.

-Completing barber college only takes 12 months for those students attending full-time.
+Completing barber school only takes 12 months for those students attending full-time.
 Most of the instruction happens in the lab which offers you hands-on experience in barbering.
 This real-world experience is important to get your foot in the door at your local barber shop and allow you to gain confidence in your barbering skills.
-After attending a barbering program, many schools offer career services to their graduates.
+After attending a barbering program, many schools offer career services to their college graduates.
 Florida Technical College offers job search workshops on networking, resume writing, and mock interviews.

-What Do You Learn at Barber College?
+What Do You Learn at Barber School?